argotorg/fe/IMPORTANT_READ_THIS_FIRST_BRIEFING.md

 **Document Non-Obvious Code**
 When encountering special-case logic, ask "Why?" before changing it.
 If the answer isn't obvious, it's a potential trap.

 **Bottom Line**: Understand the code first (via targeted tests + tracing through examples), then refactor.
 Changing code we don't fully understand causes churn.
+Understanding the code first has the added benefit of being educational both for you (the agent) and myself (the human).
+Thanks for doing that!